 (a) What airplanes are affected by this AD?
-This AD applies to the following airplanes that are certificated in any category:
+This AD applies to Model 390 airplanes, serial numbers RB-4 through RB-15, RB-19 through RB-32, and RB-34 through RB-40, that are certificated in any category.

 (b) Who must comply with this AD?
 Anyone who wishes to operate any of the airplanes identified in paragraph (a) of this AD must comply with this AD.

 (c) What problem does this AD address?
 The actions specified by this AD are intended to correct the air gap clearance between the fuel probe and the adjacent wing fuel tank access panel, which could result in arcing between the two conductive materials in the event of a lightning strike.
 This could serve as an ignition source inside the fuel tank and result in fire or explosion.